NeuroTech-Leuven/BrainBrowsR/docs/riemannian.md

 ## Results
 The prediction result provides the class to which it belongs with a percentage of certainty.
+We can also visualice the result by means of the confusion matrix available by calling the plot_confusion_matrix function.

 The evaluation of performance is done by cross validation, K-fold and Leave-One-Out.